Keep your spring tulips in a vase looking fresh longer with these easy tips and tricks to help you keep tulips from drooping!

 I love, love, love tulips and probably love them even more so this year because I'm so looking forward to Spring (we have 7" of snow and an ice storm happening as I write this!)

-While I appreciate the charm of a drooping, swinging tulip I know many prefer their tulips not to droop (and in many arrangements they look better standing tall) so I thought I'd share my tips to care for tulips in a vase, keep tulips from drooping and make cut tulips last!
+While I appreciate the charm of a drooping, swinging tulip I know many prefer their tulips not to droop (and in many arrangements, they look better standing tall) so I thought I'd share my tips to care for tulips in a vase, keep tulips from drooping, and make cut tulips last!

 How to Care for Tulips in a Vase

-Choose the Right Vase
+Choose the right vase

 When displaying tulips in a vase, choosing the right vase can make a big difference in whether they will droop or not.
-Choose a vase that is tall enough to offer the tulips support.
+Choose a vase that is tall enough to offer the tulip support, at least half the height of the tulip.
+You can switch to smaller vases as you trim the tulips.
 Avoid vases that curve outward at the top if you want your tulips to stay upright.

 How to Keep Tulips from Drooping

-Recut the Stems
+Recut the stems

 If all else fails you have the option of threading floral wire up through the stem to the base of the flower (carefully!!)
 Coil the excess at the bottom of the stem into a spiral for stability.
-Gently bend the flower where you want it and it should hold it’s shape.
+Gently bend the flower where you want it and it should hold its shape.

-How to Mke Cut Tulips Last
+How to Make Cut Tulips Last

 Maintain the Arrangement